 In order for there to be meaning or learning, there needs to be a context, a purpose.
 My purpose in embarking on this project, the question behind the question, was 1) to see if measuring soil carbon change over time could provide relevant feedback or guidance to land stewards who were interested in soil health, and 2) to see what soil carbon change, if it were significant and widespread, might imply for climate policy that was narrowly focused on more technical rather than biological solutions.
 Everywhere I traveled, water was the main issue for people, whether it was floods or drought.
 I measured soil carbon because it was central to the flow of sunlight energy through soils, critically influential for soil function, and easier to measure change than measuring soil water.
 At no point did I advocate for the commodification of soil carbon into credit or offset schemes.

-The soil carbon change data that I got on resampling baseline plots was noisy and variable, especially in the top layers (0-10 cm depth) that I sampled.
+The soil carbon change data that I got on resampling baseline plots was noisy and variable, especially in the top layers (0-10 cm depth).
 There were some pockets of consistent change, such as a group of graziers in southeast Saskatchewan showing substantial increases, even down to the 40 cm depth that I often sampled to.
 But the majority of change data that I collected did not offer solid support to the hypothesis that holistic planned grazing or no-till, for example, in a few years would increase soil carbon in every circumstance or locale, or that soil carbon would faithfully reflect changes in forage production, soil cover, or diversity.

 Nor did the noisiness and variability of the data I collected offer solid support for soil carbon increase as a strategy for reducing atmospheric carbon dioxide and easing climate change--a strategy that was growing increasingly popular, with many people and organizations advocating for it, and which has resulted in new programs, policies, and markets to try and reward ranchers and farmers for increases (usually modeled rather than measured) in soil carbon.